Vaccinations are an important part of healthcare. They can prevent people from catching diseases that could otherwise damage their health.

 Medicare calls these special Medicare Advantage plans MA-PDs.
 They usually cover all commercial vaccines exempt from Part D.

 Medicare does not cover vaccines for children.
-However, the Vaccines for Children program makes sure all United States children get the shots they need, and on time.
+However, the

 This federal government program makes vaccines accessible for the following children: